stiglers-eponym/BeamerPresenter/README.md

 ### Ideas for further development
 * improve code documentation (can be generated with `doxygen doxyfile`)
 * tools to select and modify drawings
-* improve cache management and layout corrections: sometimes cache is not used correctly.
+* improve cache management and layout corrections.
 * cache slides even when size of slides varies (partially implemented)
 * cache only required slides in previews showing specific overlays
 * make layout more reliable
-* option to insert extra slides for drawing
 * improve keyboard shortcuts in other widgets than slide widget
 * more icons for actions
+* option to insert extra slides for drawing
+* improve compatibility with Xournal++
+* interface for communication with an external control device

 ## License